 If you do not already have a UK or Sterling bank account, and the relevant lender does not provide this facility, I can assist in arranging an offshore bank account which will be required to make the mortgage payment and receive the rental income.

-If you would like advice on arranging a mortgage, simply want to find out about your options (for both the UK and the UAE), or have any queries about any aspect of personal financial planning, please contact me at firstname.lastname@example.org
+If you would like advice on arranging a mortgage, simply want to find out about your options, want an easy solution to finding good UK investment property, or have any queries about any aspect of personal financial planning, please contact me at email@example.com